 What is important in all conflict coaching is that the client creates these alternative responses.
 If the conflict coach provides 'techniques' and 'suggestions' the dependency and sense of powerlessness is likely to remain.
 This approach, reflected in all CAOS Conflict Management support, can be challenging for the client - but it can also be an immense opportunity for empowerment and a release from the fear, anger, frustration and despair arising from the experience of bullying.

-Conflict Coaching for the 'Bully'
+Conflict Coaching for Bullying

 Whether this means a review of how they express their anger, or how they use language, or what they believe about others and how they should deal with difficult situations, as well as other aspects of their relationships, the focus and challenge of conflict coaching for bullying will be for the client to take ownership of how they are responding in such situations having acknowledged that their present responses are not working - for themselves, and, they have come to understand, for others.